• Skip to primary navigation

 Procrastination + Family Life = Tasks Piling Up

-Procrastination Scenario ~~~~~~~~~ Let’s say every day for a week Suzy is supposed to accomplish three things, for a total of 21 important tasks in that week.
+Procrastination Scenario: Let’s say every day for a week Suzy is supposed to accomplish three things, for a total of 21 important tasks in that week.
 These things must be done by Sunday for Suzy’s family life to function smoothly.
 On Monday, Suzy does two things and saves the third for Tuesday.
 On Tuesday, Suzy does Monday’s 3rd thing and one of Tuesday’s tasks.
 This pattern of only accomplishing two things each day continues.
-On Sunday morning, Suzy has completed 12 and has 9 to finish on the last day of the week.
-Suzy’s six-year old gets sick and her husband suddenly remembers that he invited company over for dinner.
-Suzy probably feels stressed, things get left undone, and family life does not function smoothly as hoped.
+On Sunday morning, Suzy has completed 12 tasks and has 9 to finish on the last day of the week.
+Suzy’s six-year old gets sick and her husband suddenly remembers that he was supposed to bring food to a work party.
+Suzy probably feels stressed, important things get left undone, and family life does not function smoothly as hoped.

 There is no such thing as the perfect time to get organized or the perfect time to get healthy or the perfect time to start living the life you want.
 If we wait around for the perfect time, we will wait forever.
 We have to start designing the lives we want in the middle of the chaos, or we will never get out of the chaos!
 We have to stop procrastinating making the changes we need to make.
 Now is the time!